 Cambridge Association for Women in Science and Engineering (AWiSE)

-Cambridge AWiSE is a voluntary regional network for women in Science, Technology, Engineering and Mathematics (STEM) in both industry and academia and for women wishing to return to STEM after a career break.
+Cambridge AWiSE is a voluntary regional network for women in Science, Technology, Engineering, Mathematics and Medicine (STEMM) in both industry and academia and for women wishing to return to STEMM after a career break.
 We bring together women with common interests and act as a source of support, information and inspiration and help women stay in STEM.
 We provide a broad range of events, regular networking opportunities and information through our website and mailing list.

 |Address:||Cambridge AWiSE, Cambridge|

 |Membership type:||Charity <100 staff (£50+VAT pa)|

 We provide networking opportunities through our regular meetings and a forum for discussion on issues such as mentoring, work-life balance, part-time and flexible working and more.
 Our website (www.camawise.org.uk) provides information on our meetings, information, news and a large resource section.